-Commuting into uni from home doesn’t mean you’re doomed to never meet anyone.
-Of course, people make friends with those they live with, but there are plenty of other ways to meet people, says Natalie Froome from UEA’s student union.
+Commuting into uni from home can be a different experience for students, but there are still the same fantastic opportunities for you.
+Of course, people make friends with those they live with, but there are plenty of other ways to meet people, says Callum Perry from UEA’s student union.

 If you are commuting, don’t forget to make the most of the non-academic side of uni, as well as just the lectures.
 “I was friends with someone who commuted, but they really struggled to maintain friends and it was someone I mostly saw before and after lectures,” says Ella.
 “Come to uni during your free time to meet up with people or go to societies.”